You won’t even have to spend a penny with our roundup of free things to do in London.

 Free seasonal events in London

-They’re free, but they won’t be around all year.
-These seasonal delights are often short and sweet – but they’ll keep you coming back to London all year long!
+Ok, so they’re free, but they won’t be around all year.
+These seasonal delights are often short and sweet – but they’ll certainly keep you coming back to London all year long!

 Also published on Medium.